-Based on these definitions, the ACIMESVC1 is an abbreviation for 'ACIM with quadrature encoder and speed vector control' eTPU motor-control application.
+Based on these definitions, the ACIMVHZSL1 is an abbreviation for 'ACIM with quadrature encoder and speed Volts per Hertz control' eTPU motor-control application.
 As there can be several applications like this, the number 1 denotes the first such application in order.

-The ACIMESVC1 eTPU application API is described in the next paragraphs.
-There are five basic functions added to the ACIMESVC1 application API.
-The routines can be found in the etpu\app\acimesvc1.c/.h files.
-All ACIMESVC1 application API routines are described in order below:
+The ACIMVHZSL1 eTPU application API is described in the following paragraphs.
+There are 5 basic functions added to the ACIMVHZSL1 application API.
+The routines can be found in the etpu\app\acimvhzsl1.c/.h files.
+All ACIMVHZSL1 application API routines will be described in order and are listed below: